safe-global/safe-singleton-factory/README.md

 [`wilsoncusack/safe-singleton-deployer-sol`](https://github.com/wilsoncusack/safe-singleton-deployer-sol) is a library that facilitates the use of the Safe singleton factory contract for [Foundry](https://github.com/foundry-rs/foundry) projects.
 See the project for more detailed documentation.

-## How to get the singleton deployed to your network
+## How to Get the Singleton Deployed to Your Network

 As the singleton is deployed with an EIP155 transaction, we must sign the deployment transaction for your network.
 But some prerequisites must be met before that, and the most important one is having funds on the deployer so we can deploy the contract.